What is Global Start?

 Program Cost

-Each Global Start location has different program fees and flight costs, which affects the total cost for students.
-To view program fees, tuition, airfare costs and other estimated expenses by location, explore the location brochure pages above.
+Each Global Start program has different program fees which affects the total cost for students.
+To view program fees, tuition and other estimated expenses by program, explore the details on the program offerings above.

 Transportation